Skip to content

 Yes, you can now switch from a student residence permit to almost all other employment residence permits.

 There is one restriction (according to Section 16 b Paragraph 4 of the Residence Act): if you want to switch residence permit before completing your studies, you cannot switch to certain temporary jobs, for instance, au pair, voluntary service, speciality chef, or language teacher, according to Sections 10-15 of the Employment Ordinance.
-However, you can switch to all other work-related stay permits if you and the job you are seeking meet the respective requirements.
+However, you can switch to other skilled workers residence permits if you and the job you are seeking meet the respective requirements.
 The same also applies, for example, if you quit your studies.

 Please note: For all changes in the purpose of residence and especially in the event of discontinuing your studies, you should apply for a residence permit for work purposes while you are still studying (and hold a valid residence permit) and meet the requirements.
 You should, therefore, already have an employment contract before applying.
 Otherwise, you risk a gap in your legal residence and may be obliged by the Immigration Office to leave the country.

 Yes.
-You can apply for a different residence permit if you meet the requirements.
+If you have a residence permit in accordance with Section 24 of the Residence Act, you can apply for a different residence permit. .
+In order to do so, you must meet the requirements.
 You may, for example, apply for a residence permit as a skilled worker (according to §§ 18a, 18b Para.
 1 Residence Act) or as a trainee (according to § 16a Residence Act).

-Please note: There is a ban (according to § 19f according to § 19 f Para.
-1 No. 1, Para.
-2 No. 2, 3 Residence Act) on switching residence permits for those who hold a stay permit for the purpose of studying (§ 16b), study-related internships within the EU (§ 16e), applying for higher education (§ 17 Para.
+Please note: There is a ban on switching residence permits for those who hold a stay permit for the purpose of studying (§ 16b), study-related internships within the EU (§ 16e), applying for higher education (§ 17 Para.
 2), research (§ 18d), European Voluntary Service (§ 19e) and EU Blue Card (§ 18g).
+You are therefore not allowed to switch from Section 24 of the Residence Act to this residence title.

 You can, however, still study with a residence permit according to § 24, but it is not possible to change to a residence permit for the purposes of studying.
 You could also obtain the EU Blue Card if you, as a skilled worker, obtain a residence permit under §18 a or b and give up your residence permit under §24.
 This way, your path to the EU Blue Card will be open again.